YontiLevin/Embeddings2Image/README.md

                                # set this explicitly only if you dont load your data from
                                # an hdf5 file

-image.data_vector      #  getter
+image.data_vectors      #  getter
-image.data_vector = data       # expects numpy ndarray of dense vectors.
+image.data_vectors = data       # expects numpy ndarray of dense vectors.
                                # this is filled up automatically when load_data is called.
                                # set this explicitly only if you dont load your data from
                                # an hdf5 file